Syrian revolution: Aftermath

 On 29 July, a group of defected officers announced the formation of the Free Syrian Army (FSA).
-Composed of defected Syrian Armed Forces personnel, the rebel army seeks to remove Bashar al-Assad and his government from power.
+Composed of defected Syrian Armed Forces personnel, the rebel militia sought the defence of civilians from army shootings and eventually remove Bashar al-Assad from power.
 On 23 August, the Syrian National Council was formed as a political counterpart to the FSA.
+Civilians began forming resistance militias across the country to defend themselves from the attacks of Ba'athist security apparatus.
+As the armed resistance began establishing control over vast swathes of regions across Syria throughout 2012, UN officially described the conflict as a "civil war" on 12 June 2012.